BluePinStudio/bluepinstudio.github.io/_posts/2024-09-01-One-Month-Later.md

 ## Footer & Personal Note
 The traditional of leaving myself a song continues!
-I hope I dont' look back at this selections and cringe.
+I hope I don't look back at this selections and cringe.
 The phrase "if you aren't cringing at your past self, you aren't growing" comes to mind :P

+Oh also, as an actual note for myself : good luck in September 2024 buddy!
+Related to what you check every morning.

-{% include embed/youtube.html id='yNfeLLLbwy8' %}
+{% include embed/youtube.html id='hLDQ88vAhIs' %}

 ## Comments & Reactions